Deborah 2: Midrash and Aggadah

 The midrash relates that in Deborah’s time the Israelites worshiped idols and therefore were delivered into the hands of Sisera, who “oppressed Israel ruthlessly” (Jud.
 4:3).
 Once they repented, He sent them Deborah and Barak who redeemed them (Tanhuma [ed.
 Buber], Behar 7).
 Another hermeneutical tradition has the Israelites refusing to heed the upright judges Deborah and Barak, for which they were punished with the famine that is mentioned in Ruth 1:1: “In the days when the judges ruled, there was a famine in the land.”
 The judges mentioned in Ruth are Deborah and Barak (Ruth Rabbah 1:1).

-Deborah is included among the seven women prophets of Israel enumerated by the Rabbis: Sarah, Miriam, Deborah, Hannah, Abigail, Huldah and Esther (BT Megillah loc. cit.).
-The midrash asks why Deborah had to judge Israel and prophesy to them in a generation when the High Priest Phinehas ben Eleazar was still alive.
-Rather, a person’s deeds dictate whether he merits attaining the spirit of divine inspiration, whether Gentile or Israelite, whether man or woman, and even if a slave or handmaiden.
-Deborah was granted wisdom and prophecy because of her deeds, the preparation of thick wicks for the Tabernacle (see above, “Wife of Lappidoth”).
+Deborah is included among the seven women prophets of Israel enumerated by the Rabbis: Sarah, Miriam, Deborah, Hannah, Abigail, Huldah, and Esther (BT Megillah 14a).
+The midrash asks why Deborah had to judge Israel and prophecy to them in a generation when the High Priest Phinehas ben Eleazar was still alive.
+Rather, a person’s deeds dictate whether they merit attaining the spirit of divine inspiration, whether Gentile or Israelite, whether man or woman, and even if a slave or handmaiden.
+Deborah was granted wisdom and prophecy because of her deeds, the preparation of thick wicks for the Tabernacle (see above).
 Deborah “was a prophet […] She used to sit […] between Ramah and Bethel” (Jud.
 4:4–5); and of Samuel it is said (I Sam.
 7:17): “Then he would return to Ramah, for his home was there, and there too he would judge Israel.”
 In this manner God rewarded Deborah for her good deeds.
 Just as Samuel was at “Ramah,” so, too, was Deborah at “Ramah” (Seder Eliyahu Rabbah, Chap.
 10, 48–50).
 This exegesis interprets “Ramah” (literally, height) as descriptive of the spiritual qualities of the prophecy of Deborah and of Samuel, in order to compare Deborah’s prophetic ability with that of Samuel, the great prophet.

 In another tradition, Barak’s statement relays a lack of faith, and not a weak nature.
 Deborah tells him (Jud.
 4:14): “Up!
 This is the day on which the Lord will deliver Sisera into your hands: the Lord is marching before you,” to which Barak replies (v.
 8): “If you will go with me, I will go.”
 In the midrashic retelling, Deborah is asking him: Is it me that you need?
 “The Lord is marching before you!”—when a flesh-and-blood king’s servants and armies go forth to war, he follows behind, but God does not do so: He precedes His armies (Tanhuma, Shoftim 17).